digitalmediabremen/arche_scriptures-documentation/README.md

 For cases in which the reading process needs to have a higher level of confidence, redundance of data should be implemented, but that would required a much greater ammount of space for the same ammount of information.

-### Machinic reading process

 ## Installation

 The installation concept proposes to incorporate the pragmatic failures of the research as an audible experience of

 ### Initial installation sketches

-### Abstract

-Arche-scripture speculates a post-technological state of digital information through an ancestro-futuristic perspective.
-The laser  engraved ceramics proposes an archaic digital medium, a paradox of  fragility and permanence made tangible and audible.

-The data stored in the ceramic pieces consists of voice recordings extracted from the Pandemic Archive of Voices.
-In the headphones one can listen to the software attempting to read back the engraved information.
-The central surviving piece engraves the sound of the word “dalijna”, meaning “distance”.

-### Learning to Draw Exhibition - Nebenflut

 ### Master Project Exhibition - Dauerwelle